Observation of dislocation bound states and skin effects in non-Hermitian Chern insulators: Results and Discussion

-It is noteworthy that Fig.~\ref{fig:4}(e) illustrates a pronounced D-NHSE in the absence of NHDS for stronger $h_y$, with a higher right eigenstate weight at the top dislocation core compared to that for a weaker $h_y$, shown in Fig.~\ref{fig:3}(f).
-By contrast, for nonzero $h_x$ and $h_z$, the D-NHSE is either absent (likelihood) or much weaker, as shown in Figs.~\ref{fig:4}(d) and \ref{fig:4}(f), respectively.
-Therefore, our experimental obseravtion clearly demonstrates D-NHSE that is distinct from the conventional point-gap supported NHSE under OBC~\cite{Yao2018EdgeStatesTopological} and depends on the relative orientation of the Burgers vector and the directionality of the NHSE.
+It is noteworthy that Figs.~\ref{fig:4}B2 and \ref{fig:4}E2 illustrate a pronounced D-NHSE in the absence of NHDS for stronger $h_y$, with a higher right eigenstate weight at the top dislocation core compared to that for a weaker $h_y$, shown in Figs.~\ref{fig:3}C3 and \ref{fig:3}D3.
+By contrast, for nonzero $h_x$ and $h_z$, the D-NHSE is either absent (likelihood) or much weaker, as shown in Figs.~\ref{fig:4}A2 and \ref{fig:4}C2, respectively.
+Therefore, our experimental observations clearly demonstrate a D-NHSE that is distinct from the conventional point-gap-supported NHSE under OBCs~\cite{Yao2018EdgeStatesTopological}, and it depends on the relative orientation of the Burgers vector and the directionality of the NHSE.